-I want to alter my property.
+I want to make changes to my property.
 Do I need to ask my landlord for permission?

 By Simon Tye- Legal Adviser at LEASE